Party in the U.S.A.: Cover versions

-In the sixth season episode of The Office, "Sabre", Ed Helms (portraying Andy Bernard) and Ellie Kemper (portraying Erin Hannon) performed a parody of "Party in the U.S.A." for the coordinating director of Sabre, using an acoustic guitar.
-The parody was focused on the city in which the series is set, Scranton, Pennsylvania.
-Because of their boss mispronouncing the word "Sabre", it ended without a rhyme.
+In Season 6, Episode 15 of The Office, "Sabre", Andy Bernard and Erin Hannon perform a parody of "Party in the U.S.A.", titled "Dunder Mifflin Is a Part of Sabre", for the new sales director of Sabre, Gabe Lewis.
+The parody song is about Scranton, Pennsylvania, the setting of the series, and Gabe's arrival.
+However, Andy and Erin mispronounce "Sabre" as SAHB-ray (the correct pronunciation is SAY-bər).
 Kelly West of Cinema Blend wrote, "Still, it was adorable seeing the two sing together.
 Unfortunately, the rhythm of their flirtation is just as awkward (and equally charming) as the rhythm of the song they attempted to perform."

 On the May 26, 2011, episode of talk show Late Night with Jimmy Fallon, "Party in the U.S.A." was covered in the style of Crosby, Stills, Nash & Young, a recurrent bit on the show.
 Host Jimmy Fallon sang lead (impersonating Neil Young), while playing an acoustic guitar and harmonica.
 Crosby, Stills, Nash & Young members David Crosby and Graham Nash joined to Fallon with vocal harmonies.
-Matthew Perpetua of Rolling Stone described it as "a sad, beautifully harmonized folk rendition of Miley Cyrus' 'Party in the U.S.A.' that manage[d] to make the joyful tween anthem sound like a vintage Sixties protest song."
+Matthew Perpetua of Rolling Stone described it as "a sad, beautifully harmonized folk rendition of Miley Cyrus's 'Party in the U.S.A.' that manage[d] to make the joyful tween anthem sound like a vintage Sixties protest song."

+A cover of the song was made by Kidz Bop Kids.
+They made a redo version in 2021.

 A parody titled "Party in the CIA" was included on "Weird Al" Yankovic's 13th studio album, Alpocalypse (2011).
+This parody excluded the final chorus, thus only repeating once after the bridge.

 Prior to the 2012 Summer Olympics, the United States women's national soccer team made a video of the players lip synching to the song; the video became very popular.

 In 2016, a rendition of "Party in the U.S.A", covered by Alana D, was featured in The Purge: Election Year.

+Party in the U.S.A. was included in the Album Now That's What I Call A Decade!
+2000s, but the line Yeah it's a party in the USA at the end of the song repeats four times instead of two.